AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 # Delete users

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 When a user leaves your organization, can remove that user from Adobe Workfront.

 >[!IMPORTANT]
 >
 >* Deleting a user from the system also deletes information associated with the user that you might want to retain.
 We recommend deactivating users instead of deleting them.
-For more information, see [Deactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
+For more information, see [Deactivate or reactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
 >* The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
 >  For instructions on deleting a user in the Adobe Admin Console, see the section "Permanently delete users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.